aws/aws-cdk/packages/@aws-cdk/aws-stepfunctions-tasks/README.md

 });
 ```

-Configuring the job can also be done via application configuration instead of spark submit parameters.
+Configuring the job can also be done via application configuration:

 ```ts
 import * as iam from '@aws-cdk/aws-iam';